 An Interdisciplinary Program

 CIR is an interdisciplinary program.
 Formal distribution requirements ensure that students receive a broad analytic understanding of the political and economic dynamics of international relations.
 At the same time students can specialize in a subject of their own interest.
-The two required CIR core seminars on international relations theory and international political economy provide students not only with a coherent intellectual foundation for other coursework at the University but are also a unique opportunity to engage in critical conversation with their peers.
+The two required CIR core seminars on international security and international political economy provide students not only with a coherent intellectual foundation for other coursework at the University but are also a unique opportunity to engage in critical conversation with their peers.

 - Human Rights, Environment, and International Law - brings the prism of rights and obligations to bear on the study of international relations.
 Here students explore the position of the individual within the international system, study the different forms legal arrangements can take and discuss how the global ecosystem has been shaped by state competition over security and economic growth.

 As part of the distribution requirements each student concentrates their studies in two of the above fields.
-CIR faculty and preceptors assist students in choosing classes in their fields of study from courses within the University's Social Science Division, the Booth School of Business, the Law School, and the Irving B. Harris Graduate School of Public Policy Studies.
+CIR faculty and preceptors assist students in choosing classes in their fields of study from courses within the University's Social Sciences Division, the Booth School of Business, the Law School, and the Irving B. Harris Graduate School of Public Policy Studies.
 By allowing students to take nine courses during the year, the University of Chicago's quarter system provides the opportunity to take a broader array of tightly-focused courses than would be possible in institutions on the semester system.